 Get a taste of Chicago’s award-winning dining scene at the city’s packed schedule of food festivals, featuring everything from barbecue to international cuisine to Chicago-style hot dogs.
-Mark your calendars for some of the biggest foodie events, like Taste of Chicago and Chicago Gourmet, or enjoy the summer block party vibes at a neighborhood food festival.
+Mark your calendars for some of the biggest foodie events, like Taste of Chicago and Chicago Gourmet, or enjoy the summer block party vibes at a neighborhood food fest.

 Taste of Chicago

-Chicago’s biggest food festival and one of the largest outdoor food events in the country, Taste of Chicago is an epic eating extravaganza in the city’s downtown.
-Some of the city’s most beloved and iconic local restaurants set up shop in lakefront Grant Park, along with rotating pop-up restaurants, local food trucks, and live chef demos.
+The weekend food festival takes place each summer in lakefront Grant Park.
+The lineup includes some of the city’s most beloved and iconic local restaurants, along with rotating pop-up restaurants, local food trucks, and live chef demos.
 And don’t miss the free concerts featuring big-name acts at the Petrillo Music Shell.

 Chicago Gourmet

-This five-star culinary event is the city’s quintessential fine-dining festival.
-Chicago Gourmet celebrates great food and wine, showcasing some of the finest restaurants in the city.
-The fest is set on the Harris Theater Rooftop in Millennium Park, where fest-goers mix and mingle with top chefs, TV food personalities, master sommeliers, and winemakers.
-The multi-day fest includes the crowd-favorite Hamburger Hop and other themed events.
+Atop the Harris Theater Rooftop in Millennium Park, fest-goers can mix and mingle with top chefs, TV food personalities, master sommeliers, and winemakers.
+Along with the main tasting event, Chicago Gourmet includes the crowd-favorite Hamburger Hop, a late-night after party, and other themed events.

-International food festivals
+International food festivals in Chicago

 Lincoln Park Greek Fest

 You don’t have to travel all the way to the Mediterranean to find authentic Greek cuisine.
-Experience live music, dance performances, and traditional dishes — like zippy hummus, tasty gyros, and baklava galore — at the annual Lincoln Park Greek Fest.
-Opa!
-The food fest also includes a craft fair, live music, and Greek folk dancers.
+Experience live music, dance performances, and iconic dishes — like tender souvlaki, tasty gyros, and baklava galore — at the annual Lincoln Park Greek Fest every June.
+Opa!The food fest also includes a craft fair, live music, and Greek folk dancers.

 Chinatown Summer Fair